 District personnel shall develop a written policy for interactions with immigration authorities seeking to review student records.
 At minimum, such policies shall include the following information:

-Contact information for the correct person to review and respond to a request for student records.Dean of Admissions and Records, Financial Aid, Grossmont College Director of Admissions and Records, Cuyamaca College
+Contact information for the correct person to review and respond to a request for student records. [ name, title, e-mail addresses, and phone numbers]Dean of Admissions and Records, Financial Aid, Grossmont College Director of Admissions and Records, Cuyamaca College

-Access to sample warrant and subpoena documents that could be used for access onto campus property, or to seize or arrest students or other individuals on campus seeking access to records for immigration enforcement purposes.
+Access to sample warrant and subpoena documents that could be used for access onto campus property, or to seize or arrest students or other individuals on campus,

+District personnel shall provide a set of responses [ building personnel or residence hall staff ] to use in response to officers seeking access to records for immigration enforcement purposes.

-In addition to notifying the designated campus official, District personnel shall take the following action steps in response to an officer other than campus police requesting access to student records:
+In addition to notifying the [ designated campus official ], District personnel shall take the following action steps in response to an officer other than campus police requesting access to student records:

 Ask for the officer’s name, identification number, and agency affiliation;